botworld-wiki/beatburger.github.io/_bots/mort.md

 ---
 layout: bot
-contributors: "BloodxReaper, Soft"
+contributors: "BloodxReaper, Soft, OJ"
 updatedAt: "2021-12-30"

 title: "Mort (Rare Splasher)"
 name: "Mort"
 description: "The absolute mobile mortar of the game.
-While being a beast of combo with high damage nuke and a good sub dps plus crowd controller from afar.
-Mort suffers a lot of cons(slow speed, high minimum range, etc.) that you got to be its babysitter.
-But if you can do everything Mort lacks, you will be able to enjoy the destruction Mort brings upon this world.\n\n\n"
+Mort serves the role of an excellent nuker while still be a good sub dps/crowd controller from afar.
+However, the bot suffers a lot of cons to let it alone.\n- Slow speed, high minimum range making you Mort's babysitter\n- Hard to use, requires preparation\n- Might give satisfying result when the ult is ready"
 imageUrl: "https://cdn.discordapp.com/attachments/873396923137142855/873396970805395507/mort.png"
 breadcrumbs:
   Bots: "/bots"